Finite groups with geodetic Cayley graphs: Introduction

 \section{Introduction}

-Cayley graphs of groups form an important subclass of the vertex-transitive and regular graphs.
-The undirected Cayley graph of a group $G$ with respect to a generating set $\Sigma$ is the connected graph on the set of vertices $V = G$ where $\{g, h\} \in E$ if and only if there is a generator $a \in \Sigma$ such that $ga = h$.
+Cayley graphs form an important subclass of vertex-transitive and regular graphs.
+The undirected Cayley graph of a group $G$ with respect to a generating set $\Sigma$ is the connected graph on vertex set $V = G$ and edge set $E$, where $\{g, h\} \in E$ if and only if there is a generator $a \in \Sigma$ such that $ga = h$.
 Besides being an important tool in combinatorial group theory, there are also interesting graph-theoretic questions about Cayley graphs.
-One example which has been much studied is the longstanding conjecture that every finite undirected Cayley graph has a Hamiltonian cycle (see for example \cite{PAK20095501}).
+One example which has been much studied is the longstanding conjecture that every finite undirected Cayley graph that is not the complete graph on two vertices has a Hamiltonian cycle (see for example \cite{PAK20095501}).

 A connected undirected graph $\Gamma = (V, E)$ is called \emph{geodetic} if for any pair $u, v \in V$, the shortest path from $u$ to $v$ is unique.
 Research on geodetic graphs began in 1962, when Ore posed the problem of classifying all such graphs~\cite{ore1962theory}.
 This goal has been achieved so far for planar geodetic graphs, and geodetic graphs of diameter two~\cite{stemple1968planar,stemple1974geodetic}; yet, after decades of active research, a full classification of finite geodetic graphs has not been attained (for some recent developments, see for example \cite{etgar2022connectivity,frasser2020geodetic,StoberW2023arXiv}).